kitware-resonant/dkc-next/docs/AUTHENTICATION-ROADMAP.md

 # data.kitware.com Roadmap: Authentication

-Authentication of DKC is managed through django-allauth, and OAuth will be supported from Google.
+Authentication of DKCN is managed through django-allauth, and OAuth will be supported from Google.